greenboxal/doggohub/changelogs/archive.md

 ## 7.10.4

 - Fix migrations broken in 7.10.2
-- Make tags for GitLab installations running on MySQL case sensitive
+- Make tags for DoggoHub installations running on MySQL case sensitive
 - Get Gitorious importer to work again.
 - Fix adding new group members from admin area
 - Fix DB error when trying to tag a repository (Stan Hu)